 Until 2023, the Company had operated historically under two business segments: Advanced Technology Group ("ATG") and Consumer Products Group ("CPG"), which had been strategic business segments that offered different products and services.
-Operations in ATG include the servo-control components ("servo valves") and the CPG operations included the design, manufacture and marketing of a variety of cutlery products for use by consumers and government agencies.
+Operations in ATG included the design, manufacturing and marketing of servo-control components and other advanced technology products, and the CPG operations included the design, manufacture and marketing of a variety of cutlery products for use by consumers and government agencies.
 During 2023, the Company's Management made the strategic decision to sell certain assets of The Ontario Knife Company ("OKC") and divest the CPG business segment.
-This divestiture represented a strategic shift, as the Company has realigned its corporate and management reporting structure to focus solely on servo valves and now organizes its business in a single reportable segment.
+This divestiture represented a strategic shift, as the Company has realigned its corporate and management reporting structure to focus solely on the servo-control components and other advanced technology products, and now organizes its business in a single reportable segment.
 This segment structure reflects the financial information and reports used by management, specifically the Chief Executive Officer and Chief Operating Officer.

 The consolidated financial statements currently include the accounts of Servotronics, OKC, and other inactive, wholly-owned subsidiaries.
 All intercompany balances and transactions have been eliminated upon consolidation.
 The Company derives its primary sales revenue from domestic customers, although a portion of finished products are for foreign end use.
-As previously communicated, the Company executed an Asset Purchase Agreement ("APA") with a third party to sell certain assets of OKC, which closed on August 1, 2023.
+As previously communicated, the Company executed an Asset Purchase Agreement ("APA") with a third party to sell certain assets of OKC, which transaction closed on August 1, 2023.
 Accordingly, the sale of assets and results of operations for OKC are presented as a "Loss from Discontinued Operation, net of tax" on the Condensed Consolidated Statements of Operations, and assets and liabilities are reflected as "Assets and Liabilities related to Discontinued Operation" in the Condensed Consolidated Balance Sheets.
-The "Loss from Discontinued Operation, net of tax" is included in the net income or net loss on the Condensed Consolidated Statements of Comprehensive Loss, and the cash used in operating activities from the discontinued operation are included in the "Discontinued Operation" section of the Condensed Consolidated Statements of Cash Flows.
+The "Loss from Discontinued Operation, net of tax" is included in the net income or net loss on the Condensed Consolidated Statements of Comprehensive Income (Loss), and the cash used in operating activities from the discontinued operation are included in the "Discontinued Operation" section of the Condensed Consolidated Statements of Cash Flows.